 The only potential cons:

-Tactical Watch Buying Guide: What Features to Look for
+Military Watch Buying Guide: What Features to Look for in a Tactical Watch

 What is a military watch?